feedbackengine/formpeek/README.md

 Here's a full HTML file with the script and input tags set up: [example.html](https://www.github.com/feedbackengine/formpeek/blob/master/example.html)

+***Warning***: If you have a lot of users or traffic, this may send more data to your target URL than you expect.
+You'll see a GET request every 1 second while a user is typing in your FormPeek-enabled form fields.
+You can edit the timer to be whatever you want-- we have the default set to 1000ms, which was perfect for our use case.

 Step 4:
 -------

 Refresh the page in your browser and give it a try.
 Type some characters in to the field you've formpeek-enabled.
-After a 1000ms (1 second) delay, formpeek will "fire" and send whatever you've typed off to the URL you specified.
+After a (configurable) 1000ms (1 second) delay, formpeek will "fire" and send whatever you've typed off to the URL you specified.
 It will show up as a HTTP "GET" request this in your server log files:

 /your/specified/page?input=WhateverYouTypedInTheForm